-If the teacher is not placed in a Montessori position, no reimbursement to the District will be expected and salary placement will remain the same as assigned.
-Upon acceptance into the program, there will be an individual contract prepared with specific requirements and stipulations to represent agreement of the tenants of the agreement.
+If the teacher is not placed in a Montessori position, no reimbursement to the District will be expected and salary advancement tied to completion of the Montessori training will not occur.
+When placed into the program, there will be an individual contract prepared with specific requirements and stipulations to represent agreement of the tenants of the agreement and salary advancement will occur.